-I’ve traded the boardroom for the recording studio, city life for farm life, and it feels exactly right.
+I’ve traded the boardroom for the music studio and it feels exactly right.

 For more than two decades, I lived in the high-stakes world of corporate communications — writing messages in crisis, guiding leaders through pressure, and shaping the words that mattered when everything was on the line.
 It was fast, intense, and rewarding work.
 But even when the spotlight was on my corporate career, there was always something else happening backstage: songwriting, performing, volunteering abroad, and exploring the inner landscapes of coaching and creativity.